Knowing how to prevent water damage to your home can save you thousands of dollars in damages, cleanup and restoration services, and heartache.

 Water pressure is what pushes the flow of water through your pipes.
 Often, we see water damage from flooding that occurred because the water pressure was too high.
 The water pressure is too high (usually over 80 PSI) for the pipes to handle.
 This causes leaking (and breaking) at the pipe connections.
 Here’s how to measure your water pressure and make any adjustments (you should be between 40-60 PSI).

-Water damage to your home is often a devastating experience.
+In conclusion, water damage to your home is often a devastating experience.
 Not only do you lose part (or all) of your home, but you can lose prized possessions as well.
-And the cost of plumbing repairs, cleanup, and water damage restoration is high.
+More so, the cost of plumbing repairs, cleanup, and water damage restoration is high.

-The best action you can take is to mitigate the problem before it happens.
-With the information you’ve learned here, you can proactively and substantially reduce the risk of water damage in your home.
+In addition, the best action you can take is to mitigate the problem before it happens.
+Additionally, the information you’ve learned here, you can proactively and substantially reduce the risk of water damage in your home.

 1-Tom-Plumber’s certified team of plumbers and drain technicians respond immediately to any emergency plumbing, drain cleaning, or water damage problem.
 We also handle the excavation of underground water lines and sewer main lines.
 Our immediate-response team is available every day and night of the year, even on holidays.